FAQs for the IC37 Project

 Q: Who will oversee the build quality?

 A: Build quality is a critical component of this project.
-Build quality starts with a boat builder known for high quality production, such as Westerly Marine.
-They are recognized for quality construction techniques and meeting tight build tolerances.
-The project will be overseen by our project manager, Barry Carroll, and the IC37 Committee Chair Paul Zabetakis.
+Build quality starts with a boat builder known for high quality production, such as Westerly Marine and FIBRE Mechanics.
+They are both recognized for quality construction techniques and meeting tight build tolerances.
+The project was overseen by our project manager, Barry Carroll, Melges Boat Works and Rear Commodore Paul Zabetakis.
 The IC37 is engineered to be rugged, durable and as low maintenance as possible.
 The IC37 will be a light, exciting boat to sail.
 It will plane.
-But it is moderate displacement by planing boat standards.
+But it is moderate displacement by plaining boat standards.
 There is virtually nothing on the boat that does not contribute to the structure and function of the sailing platform, with the exception of the head.
 That is one way we have reduced weight and maintained structure.
 The other is that the boat is built with wet-preg epoxy, uni-and multi-axial e-glass fabrics, and high-quality foam core.
 There is liberal use of local carbon fiber reinforcement.
 The entire structure is post-cured in an oven.
-Our initial plan was that we would use infused VE Resin for cost purposes, like many other production boats.
-Westerly Marine are masters of wet-preg epoxy construction and it is their experience and dedication to the project that has allowed us to use this expensive, hi-end construction method and still meet our cost goals.
+Initially we planned to use infused VE Resin for cost purposes, like many other production boats.
+Both builders are well versed in wet-preg epoxy construction and their experience and dedication to the project has allowed us to use this expensive, hi-end construction method and still meet our cost goals.

 Q: What is range of build tolerances?

-A: Detailed build tolerances are being developed and must be met for acceptance of the boat and issuance of a valid Boat Manufacturers Declaration.
+A: Detailed build tolerances were developed and must be met for acceptance of the boat and issuance of a valid Boat Manufacturers Declaration.

 ON THE IC37 YACHT